Queens–Midtown Tunnel: Later years

 Under an agreement with Verizon Wireless, the Queens–Midtown Tunnel received cellular service in 1995.
 The tubes' roadways were originally paved with bricks, but the road surface was replaced with asphalt in 1995.
 Two years later, the TBTA's successor, MTA Bridges and Tunnels, announced its intention to renovate the roof of the Queens–Midtown Tunnel.
 The $132 million project, completed in May 2001, involved replacing the roof with 930 slabs of concrete that were suspended from brackets glued onto the tunnel shell.
 The major contract for the renovation project, worth $97 million, received scrutiny when it was discovered that the contractor had given money to the political party of Governor George Pataki just before the contract was awarded.
 A state judge found that the MTA did not break any laws or ethical obligations when it awarded the contract to the Pataki donor instead of another competitor.
 The MTA started replacing the 23 fans within the tunnel's ventilation structures, in 2004 and the fan-replacement project was completed in 2008.

 For a short time after the September 11 attacks in 2001, all Manhattan-bound traffic through the tunnel was subject to a high-occupancy vehicle restriction.
 This restriction was removed in April 2002.

 In 2017–2018, the tiled walls in the Queens–Midtown and Brooklyn–Battery Tunnels were replaced due to damage suffered during Hurricane Sandy in 2012.
 The re-tiled white walls have gold-and-blue stripes, representing the official state colors of New York.
 There was a controversy over the re-tiling of the tunnels, which cost a combined $30 million, because of the ongoing transit crisis at the time.

+On September 4, 2024, a contractor conducting surveys for the East River Greenway accidentally drilled through the roof of one of the tubes, causing water to leak into the tunnel, and forcing it to be closed for emergency repairs.
+It was re-opened several hours later, after a temporary plug was put in place.
+Contractors later permanently fixed the leak by fitting a steel cap over that plug.